software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 2
 >
 > Setup the H2 database for the project.
+Start the Sprint planning by discussing the database schema.
+What kind of entities and attributes should be added?
+Remember to keep it simple.
+If some attribute can be implemented for example as a string, there's no need to add a new entity.

 ## 🏃‍♂️ Sprint 1 planning